AlokKothiyal1/SwiggyClone/README.md

 # SwiggyClone
-Project to achieve the pixel perfect clone of swiggy  official website
+Project to achieve the pixel perfect clone of Swiggy official website.